Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Finite length property

-So far, we have bounded the lengths of chains of equivariant subspaces.
-Lemma~\ref{lem:finsup-length} below, proved in Appendix~\ref{app:finsup-length}, extends these bounds to finitely supported chains.
-Here it is important that all subspaces the chain are required to have the same support.
+So far, we have bounded the length of chains of equivariant subspaces.
+This will be enough to prove Theorem~\ref{thm:equivalence-orbit-finite-equality} for equivariant automata in Section~\ref{sec:equiv-alg}.
+However, for generalising that theorem to finitely supported automata a finite bound on the length of chains of finitely supported spaces is needed.
+Here it is important that the chains are uniformly supported, i.e., all subspaces in a chain are required to have the same support.
+(Uniformly supported chains have been considered before in nominal domain theory~\cite{TurnerWinskel09}.)

+It is natural to conjecture that the finite length property (Definition~\ref{def:length}) implies a finite bound on the length of such chains, at least for the atom structures that guarantee the existence of least supports (see~\cite[Section 9]{BKL14}).
+However, we are only able to prove it for the equality and ordered atoms.

-\begin{lemma} Consider the equality or ordered atoms.
+\begin{theorem} Consider the equality or ordered atoms.
 Let $\bar a$ be a tuple of atoms.
-For every $\bar a$-supported orbit-finite set $Q$, there is a finite upper bound on the length of chains of $\bar a$-supported subspaces of $\lin Q$. \end{lemma}
+For every $\bar a$-supported orbit-finite set $Q$, there is a finite upper bound on the length of chains of $\bar a$-supported subspaces of $\lin Q$. \end{theorem} \begin{proof} Define the $\bar a$-length of a vector space to be the maximal length of an $\bar a$-supported chain of subspaces.
+In the special case when $\bar a$ is the empty tuple, we get the notion of length from Definition~\ref{def:length}.
+Every $\bar a$-supported orbit-finite set of atom dimension $k$ can be obtained, using images under $\bar a$-supported functions and disjoint unions, from $\bar a$-orbits contained in $\atoms^k$.
+Since Lemma~\ref{lem:SES} holds, with the same proof, for $\bar a$-length, it is enough to show that the $\bar a$-length is finite for $\lin Q$ when $Q$ is a single $\bar a$-orbit contained in $\atoms^k$.
+We now split into two proofs, depending on whether we deal with the equality or ordered atoms. \begin{itemize} \item \emph{Equality atoms.} Choose some bijection

+which is possible since both sets are countably infinite.
+(Note that $f$ cannot be finitely supported.)
+Let $\ell \in \set{1,\ldots,k}$ be the number of coordinates that are not from $\bar a$ in some (equivalently, every) tuple from the $\bar a$-orbit $Q$.
+We can lift $f$ to an injective function (in fact, a bijection)

+which erases the coordinates that use atoms from $\bar a$ and applies $f$ to the remaining coordinates.
+One can easily see that

+maps $\bar a$-supported subspaces of $\lin Q$ to equivariant subspaces of $\lin \atoms^{(\ell)}$, and preserves strict inclusions.
+Therefore the $\bar a$-length of $\lin Q$ is at most the (equivariant) length of $\lin \atoms^{(\ell)}$, and the latter length is finite by Corollary~\ref{cor:equality-length}. \item \emph{Ordered atoms.} Let the atoms in $\bar a$ be